-You already learn that adding to tail is very similar to adding to head, but lets see some of the code changes we need to make when dealing with doubly linked lists.
+You already learned that adding to tail is very similar to adding to head, but lets see some of the code changes we need to make when dealing with doubly linked lists.
 First lets look at the diagram as it makes it easier code the solution.

-Just like add to head, add to tail also has two scenarios to check when use this operation: whether there are nodes(Case B) in the collection, or not (Case A).
+Just like add to head, add to tail also has two scenarios to check when using this operation: whether there are nodes(Case B) in the collection, or there aren’t (Case A).
 We have already talked about Case A. When adding to the tail of a collection of nodes, you have to update the next pointer of the old tail to point to the new node, and update the previous pointer of the new node to point to the old tail.
 Here is the code.

 Lets test our add to tail code!